fharr/NMaven/README.md

 3. Don't forget to add the deployed file(s) to your `.gitignore` since they will be deployed at each build.

+# MavenReference rules

+Optional parameter `Classifier` (default ``) can be set to any string value.
+It will happen the classifier to the download url.

+Optional parameter `Type` (default `jar`) can be set to any string value.
+It will change the extension of the file in the download url.

 # NMavenDeployment rules
 The `Files` metadata is used to select the files to deploy to the project from within the jar file.
 This selector relies on the `DirectoryInfo.GetFiles(string searchPattern, SearchOption option)` method, with `SearchOption.AllDirectories` passed.